 Pricing

-The pricing model is very complex and can vary dramatically depending on circumstances.
-By and large, according to official pricing information, the basic AI addition is $75/month/user, billed annually, but this does not include the overall Salesforce costs, or additions, or additional AI use credits.
+The pricing model varies dramatically depending on circumstances and adds significant complexity.
+By and large, according to official pricing information, the basic AI addition costs $75/month/user, billed annually, excluding the overall Salesforce costs, additions, and additional AI use credits.

 4. Lavender